ChrisRahn/NN-image-processing/README.md

 ----------
 MODEL
 ----------
-(in flux)

 A sequential Tensorflow neural network with these layers:

+-   IN: JPEG or PNG file of any size
--   IN: 512x512 px greyscale image (1 channel)
+-   1. Input array reshaped to represent a 50x50 px greyscale image
--   1. 2D Convolution, 3x3 kernel, stride 1, 15 filters
--   2. MaxPool, size 2
+-   2. Normalize brightness values
--   3. 2D Convolution, 3x3 kernel, stride 1, 15 filters
+-   3. 2D convolution using a 3x3 outline kernel
--   4. MaxPool, size 2
--   5. Flatten operation
+-   4. Flatten operation
--   6. Dense layer, 300 nodes
+-   5. Densely-connected layer, 2500 nodes
--   7. Dense layer, 150 nodes
+-   6. Densely-connected output layer, 4 nodes
--   8. Parametric ReLU activation layer
--   9. Reshape operation to 30x5 output
+-   7. Reshape to 1x4 prediction of (x1, y1, x2, y2)

 ----------
 DEPENDENCIES